neil-edelman/boxes/readme.md

 <code>static T *<strong>&lt;T&gt;ArrayReserve</strong>(struct &lt;T&gt;Array *const <em>a</em>, const size_t <em>reserve</em>)</code>

-Ensures that `a` array is `reserve` capacity beyond the elements in the array, but doesn't add to the size\.
+Ensures that `a` is `reserve` capacity beyond the elements in the array, but doesn't add to the size\.

  * Parameter: _a_
    If null, returns false\.